 * From Queens and northern Long Island: Take the Grand Central Parkway over the Triborough/Robert F. Kennedy Bridge, to the Harlem River Drive, to the George Washington Bridge, and then follow the directions from The Bronx.

-* From State Island: Take any route that gets you to Interstate 278, the Staten Island Expressway, and across the Goethals Bridge.
-Take the Turnpike North to Turnpike North to Exit 15E, to I-280 West, and then follow the directions from Manhattan.
+* From Staten Island: Take any route that gets you to Interstate 278 West, the Staten Island Expressway, and across the Goethals Bridge.
+Take the Turnpike North to Exit 15E, to I-280 West, and then follow the directions from Manhattan.

 * From Brooklyn and southern Long Island: Take the Belt Parkway to the Verrazano-Narrows Bridge, and then follow the directions from Staten Island.

-* From North Jersey: Take any route that gets you to I-280 East, including the Garden State Parkway, whose Exit 145 will get you to it.
+* From anywhere else in North Jersey: Take any route that gets you to I-280 East, including the Garden State Parkway, whose Exit 145 will get you to it.
 Then take I-280's Exit 16, and then follow the directions from Manhattan.

-* From Central Jersey: Same directions as from North Jersey, except you'll be reaching the Parkway and/or I-280 from another direction.
+* From Central Jersey: Same directions as from North Jersey, except you'll be reaching the Parkway and/or I-280 from the south instead of the north.

-* From Philly: Take the New Jersey Turnpike North to Exit 15E, to Interstate 280 West, and then follow the directions from Manhattan.
+* From Philadelphia: Take the Betsy Ross Bridge to N.J.
+Route 90, to N.J.
+Route 73 South, to the New Jersey Turnpike North, to Exit 15E, to Interstate 280 West, and then follow the directions from Manhattan.
 This should take about 2 hours.

-* From D.C.: Take Interstate 95 North to the Delaware Memorial Bridge, and then follow the directions from Philadelphia.
+* From Washington, D.C.: Take Interstate 95 North to the Delaware Memorial Bridge, to the start of the New Jersey Turnpike, and then follow the directions from Philadelphia.
 About 4 hours.